DriveLab/coders-corner-help/readme.md

 Local copy: Is the local copy of *origin* that you cloned to your machine.

-*master*: is the [branch](https://guides.github.com/introduction/flow/) where the "live version" of the repo lives.
+*master*: is the [branch](https://guides.github.com/introduction/flow/) where the "live version" of the code lives.
 If you have forked a repo and work with it locally on your machine, then there is an *upstream master* (the live version of the code in the upstream directory), an *origin master* (the live version of the code on your GitHub account), and a (local) *master* (the live version of the code on your machine).

 How it all fits together: think of *upstream*, *origin*, and your local clone as a vertical hierarchy, and of branches (such as *master* and all others you create) as a horizontal workflow that happens on any of the three hierarchical levels.
-When you fork a repo, you take the momentary state of upstream and make it the starting point for you own workflow.
-When you start a pull request and your changes get merged into upstream, then the upstream workflow and your own workflow become one.
+When you fork a repo, you take the code on the upstream repo at that point in time and make it the starting point for you own workflow.
+When you start a pull request and your changes get merged into upstream, the upstream workflow and your own workflow become one.